 If the dominant industry employs too large of a percentage of the population and that industry collapses, many people will likely become unemployed.
 And when people become unemployed, their ability to pay their rent or purchase a home is reduced, which will reduce the amount of rent you can demand or price you can sell a property at as an investor.

 When I evaluate a market, I want to see that no single industry employs more than 25% of the population – 20% or lower is ideal.
 Then, if any major industry is negatively affected, the damage to the real estate market is minimized.
 Visit the US Census website for job diversity information.

-Similarly, Garrett White would disqualify a market that lacks a diverse economy or has major employers leaving the area.
-A quick Google search of the real estate market will show you if any major employers have left or are expected to leave the market.
+Similarly, Garrett White would disqualify a real estate investment market that lacks a diverse economy or has major employers leaving the area.
+A quick Google search of the real estate market research already completed will show you if any major employers have left or are expected to leave the market.

 2 – High Rent to Income Ratio

 People can only spend a certain amount of their yearly salary on home expenses.
 Therefore, if the ratio of the median home expense to the median income exceeds a certain threshold, housing expenses are too high or the median incomes are too low for the population to afford housing expenses in the long-term.